CPT-Jack-A-Castle/default-dark/README.md

-Defaukt Dark (Base16) Theme for Brackets
+Default Dark (Base16) Theme for Brackets
 ============================

 Attempting to be as close to [Default Dark](http://chriskempson.github.io/base16/#default) as possible.